The House of Love at Scala

 Photos: Lucia Hrdá

-For further information on The House of Love, click here.
+For further information and future events visit The House of Love’s Facebook page here.